 - ABG 7 – PACU Pain Assessment

 Practicing critical decision-making, communication, task and teamwork skills with in situ scenarios promotes optimized clinical performance for high-risk, low-volume critical situations.
 To meet the needs of our health care providers, hospital and ASC partners, as well as our patients, MEDNAX offers a variety of customized simulation programs to instill competence and confidence with one goal in mind: improved outcomes.
-The highly interactive programs incorporate rapid cycle deliberate practice (RCDP) approaches to support maternal-fetal medicine, neonatology, anesthesiology and hospital-based medicine practices including obstetrics and pediatrics.
+The highly interactive programs incorporate rapid cycle deliberate practice (RCDP) approaches to support maternal-fetal medicine, neonatology and hospital-based medicine practices including obstetrics and pediatrics.

 Our Simulation Program has gained provisional accreditation by the Society for Simulation in Healthcare, a required first step towards attaining full accreditation.

 Crew Resource Management (CRM) training forms the foundation of our High Reliability Organization (HRO) Patient Safety Initiative.
 We have adopted CRM strategies – proven to optimize safety in aviation and aeronautics industries – to become an HRO so our health care providers can deliver the safest care while communicating efficiently and effectively.
-MEDNAX has implemented HRO programs across the continuum of care, including our anesthesia and critical care specialties, and as women’s and children’s service lines.
+MEDNAX has implemented HRO programs across the continuum of care, including our critical care specialties, and as women’s and children’s service lines.

 Collaborative innovation is the pathway towards excellence in research, education, quality and safety.
 Because of the critical role innovation plays, our team strives to integrate the latest technological advances, artificial or augmented intelligence, genetic discoveries and mobile applications, into every day care.
 Tele-and mobile health, virtual reality, next generation sequencing, point-of-care diagnostics, advanced data analytics are currently shaping the future of medicine.
 Our team is actively engaged in designing projects that will allow us to prevent disease, offer precision care and further optimize patient outcomes.